omnivore-app/logseq-omnivore/README.md

 ## Running the Sample

-- `npm install && npm run build` in terminal to install dependencies.
+- `yarn install && yarn build` in terminal to install dependencies.
 - `Load unpacked plugin` in Logseq Desktop client.